jrlarsen/GetProgramming/Ch11_Scope/chapter11.md

-# Chapter 11 - Scope: hiding information from users
+# Chapter 11 - Scope: hiding information

 ### Declare, assign and use a variable